jonpeters/google-cloud-ref-impl/README.md

     - Detect a virtual environment and prompt to create one if necessary
     - Apply the Terraform file
     - Build and upload the UI files
+    - Note that the first execution must build the Docker container and will take extra time
 3. [Optional] Verify successful cloud deployment
     - After deployment, it may take 3-10 minutes for the changes to propagate to the edge nodes
     - [Find the IP address of the load balancer](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list?project=<PROJECT_ID>)